Stormwater Compliance Tools And Resources

 E.7.a(ii)(I) IPM PowerPoint presentation to IPM Commission July 25, 2015

 E.7.a(ii)(k,l,m) Car Washing Kits information

-E.7.b.3 – E.11 Municipal Operations and Maintenance Virtual Training for 2020-2021.
+E.7.b.3 – E.11 Municipal Operations and Maintenance – Municipal Operations and Maintenance Virtual Training Module for 2021-2022.
 This is a narrated PowerPoint presentation that includes the required training modules for both Illicit Discharge Response and Municipal Operations and Maintenance (O&M) Activities.
 This training is required for all Municipal Maintenance and Parks field staff.
 Links to pre and post surveys are included in the presentation and both must be filled out by each person to receive credit for taking the training.

 E.9.a Mapping of Outfalls and Priority Areas, and Dry Weather Outfall Monitoring – All mapping requirements were completed in MarinMap by MCSTOPPP by June 2015.
 Updates to Priority Outfalls and Priority Areas in MarinMap are completed by MCSTOPPP annually and any updates are provided to the ASC and uploaded to MarinMap.

 E.9.b Priority Business Inventory and Mapping – Completed by MCSTOPPP in June 2015 and updated in MarinMap annually.
 Updates provided to ASC and uploaded to MarinMap.